gceboh/Style2Paints_V3_Turbo/README.md

 If you still want to see clearer image, here are two workarounds: (1) Reduce your browser's windows size, because smaller image looks clearer.
 This is especially useful for a large-sized monitor.
 (2) After painting on a low-resolution sketch, tweak the resolution setting and then apply the same color hints to a high-resolution sketch.
 You will get a similar, but high-resolution colorization result.

-### How to tweak the input sketch's resolution?
+### How to choose a proper zoom factor?
 To tweak the input sketch's resolution, please modify `sketch_zoom_factor` in `config.ini`.
 It is safe to modify the ini file during the program is running.
 After that, ALWAYS remember to **REFRESH** the webpage.
 Otherwise, it may cause some strange bugs.

 Note that:

+(1) Set `sketch_zoom_factor` to `1.0` means the same resolution as official version.
+(As if no patch is installed.)

-(1) The closer the zoom factor is to `1.0`, the better the quality of the painting.
+(2) The closer the zoom factor is to `1.0`, the better the quality of the painting.
 However, higher zoom factor will lead to slower colorization process.
 So it's important to find a **balance** between speed and quality.
 The recommended `sketch_zoom_factor` is `0.5`.

-(2) **Warning**: When the sketch's resolution factor is too small (e.g., `0.25`， i.e. `256px`), the network will output a bad colorization result!
+(3) **Warning**: When the sketch's resolution factor is too low (e.g., `0.25`， i.e. `256px`), the network will output a bad colorization result!
 Although Fully Convolutional Network (FCN) can process arbitrary size of image in theory, it can't produce high quality result for very different size of input.
 The reason is that it's impossible for a limited training procedure to cover all the input size.

 # Fix